March 11, 2022

 Meals are delivered safely, using precautions for the health and safety of both volunteers and clients.
 For many, the trusted Meals on Wheels volunteer driver who shows up every day with a meal and a warm smile is the only person they see or speak with all day.

 No one should live with food insecurity, forced to choose between medication, doctor's appointments, or food.
 All of these elements are necessary for anyone to live a healthy life under any circumstances.
-For our homebound neighbors, the decisions no one should have to make may become even harder when dealing with social isolation and loneliness during the pandemic.
+For our homebound neighbors, the decisions no one should have to make have become even harder when dealing with social isolation and loneliness during the pandemic.

 Programs like Meals on Wheels help fill these gaps and bring security to people in a wide set of circumstances, including older adults and those with disabilities.

 When someone lives alone and needs help getting food each day, Meals on Wheels is ready to help by bringing food and increased wellbeing to those we serve.
+If you or someone you care about could benefit from Meals on Wheels, please call (406) 728-7682.